 But Watson isn’t the only reason to scoop up IBM stock.
 The firm’s most recent results suggest that the tech company has been successful so far in orchestrating its turnaround, but the company has yet to return to growth.
 With that said, IBM appears to have rounded a corner away from hardware and on to cloud computing and analytics.

-And those segments are growing nicely.
-In the second quarter, strategic imperatives grew 5% from the year previous, and its cloud grew some 15%.
 Those two segments make up more than half of IBM’s revenue at this point, a good sign that the firm is on track to shift away from its legacy hardware business.
-The fact that its quickly-growing strategic imperatives arm is becoming a much more substantial part of the firm’s business is a good sign for future growth.
+The fact that its quickly growing strategic imperatives arm is becoming a much more substantial part of the firm’s business is a good sign for future growth.

 At the time of this writing, Laura Hoy was long SBUX, FB and NFLX stock.